 It’s well known that referral can drive new customer acquisition with healthy (and trackable) ROI – but many marketers overlook its effectiveness at delivering customers with high lifetime value and, ultimately, profit for their bottom line.

 Calculating a customer’s lifetime value

-Before we go any further, let’s take a quick look at what we mean by ‘customer lifetime value’.
+Before we go any further, let’s establish what we mean by 'customer lifetime value'.

 In simple terms, a customer’s lifetime value is how much profit they deliver to your brand, whether that’s over a day or decades.

 For those who like sums, calculating a customer’s lifetime value works out like this: (annual profit contribution x number of years as a customer) - initial customer acquisition costs.